rohankadekodi/SplitFS/experiments.md

 Results will be generated in `results/` folder in the repository.
 The result parsing script is present in the `scripts/` folder in the repository.
 It can be run with the command `$ python3 parse_results.py`.
 The script generates separate CSV files for different applications.
+The result parsing script for software overhead is present in the `scripts/` folder in the repository.
+It can be run with the command `$ python3 parse_results_softover.py`.
+The script generates CSV files for YCSB and TPCC.
 In order to compare results with the paper, YCSB results of SplitFS-Strict should be compared with NOVA, TPC-C results of SplitFS-POSIX should be compared with NOVA and ext4 DAX, rsync results of SplitFS-Sync should be compared with PMFS and NOVA-relaxed.

 ---